peers-touch/peers-touch-go/README.md

 ### MVP Flow
 > This is essentially a demo to confirm the feasibility of our solution.

+## Features

+* Registry: In addition to being able to register with discovery nodes, it can also operate as a discovery node. <br />
+* Config-Driven: The configuration file is used to configure the whole options.  <br />

 ## References
 Thanks for those friend projects:  <br />